taharizvi-ai/taharizvi-ai/README.md

 - 👋 Hi, I’m Taha
 - 👀 I’m interested in Data science, ML, AI
 - 🌱 I’m currently learning AI
+- 🎓 Certified in Python Programming
+- 🎓 Certified in Data Analysis with Python
 - 📫 You can reach me on taharizvi.ai@gmail.com

 <!---